 Yes.
 All claims will be treated confidentially and subject to the requirements of the Privacy Act including the Australian Privacy Principles (APPs).
 Personal information will be used for the primary purpose of validating your claim and only used for a secondary purpose where you have authorised or as required for legal reasons.

 No. Family members of the franchisee responsible for wage underpayment or non-compliance with workplace audits are not eligible to make a claim.

 Claims will be processed as efficiently as possible.
-You have three months to make a claim once the franchisee has exited the Caltex network due to wage underpayment or non-compliance with workplace audits.
-Or, where the franchisee exited the Caltex network prior to 31 May 2017, you have three months to make a claim from 31 May 2017.
+You have 3 months to make a claim once the franchisee has exited the Caltex network due to wage underpayment or non-compliance with workplace audits.
+Or, where the franchisee exited the Caltex network prior to 31 May 2017, you have 3 months to make a claim from 31 May 2017.

 It will take at least one month after the claim period closes for claims to be evaluated and at least two months after the claim period for payments to be made to claimants whose applications have been validated.

 In order to process your claim, we require you to submit your statutory declaration as soon as possible.
 Your claim will be archived if your completed statutory declaration is not uploaded within 3 months of lodging your claim.
 After it is archived, should you request that Caltex re-opens your claim, you will need to provide reasons, and evidence for Caltex to consider your request.